America's First Basilica

 By the turn of the century the Immaculate Conception parish was outgrowing its second church building.
 Archbishop Ireland's vision included two new monuments to the vitality of the Catholic communities in both cities: a new Cathedral in St. Paul and a Pro-Cathedral in Minneapolis.

 On Christmas Day 1903, Archbishop Ireland proposed plans for a Pro-Cathedral to members of the Immaculate Conception parish.
 He received the parishioners' support and fund raising began for a new building under the leadership of Rev. Thomas E. Cullen (Rector 1902–1921).
 Parishes from all over the city and beyond its western borders held bazaars and fairs to raise money for the effort.

-In 1905, Immaculate Conception parishioner Lawrence S. Donaldson, scion of the Donaldson's department stores, donated land worth $45,000 for the new Pro-Cathedral.
+In 1905, Immaculate Conception parishioner Lawrence S. Donaldson, scion of the Donaldson's department stores, donated land worth more than $40,000 for the new Pro-Cathedral.
 Overlooking Loring Park, it was strategically located on the main city thoroughfare, Hennepin Avenue.